joesb/helios360/content/handbook/index.md

 More than overseeing delivery, though, the Chief Delivery Officer is the focus point for a customer's experience of the business.
 Service delivery is often the part of the business that clients experience most closely and, done well, is a foundation stone for an organisation's reputation.{.padding-inline-start-lg}

 Consequently, the CDO takes the responsibility for a large part of the customer journey.
 They design and execute a delivery strategy that aligns with the company's business goals, operating capabilities, sector and specialisms, and their clients' needs.
-They lead and support the company's delivery teams — the delivery managers, designers, engineers, consultants, analysts, and so on — making sure they have the training, resources, tools, processes and guidance that results in coherence across the business and enables consistently high-quality outcomes for customers.{.padding-inline-start-lg .margin-block-end-vlg .padding-block-end-lg .border-block-end}
+They lead and support the company's delivery teams — the delivery managers, designers, engineers, consultants, analysts, and so on — making sure they have the training, resources, tools, processes and guidance that results in coherence across the business and enables consistently high-quality outcomes for customers.{.padding-inline-start-lg .margin-block-end-vlg .padding-block-end-vlg .border-block-end-md}

 We'll come back to this definition in due course, in many other sections of this *Handbook*.
 For now, though, this is a good place to start.